Ar545/Box2dDeterministic/README.md

 ﻿# Box2d Deterministic Experiments

+This experiment aims to find the source of indeterministic of Box2D physics in Java

+**Exp I: Under the box2D directory**
-Currently there are three objects in the world:
+There are three objects in the world:
 Avatar:
 - An free-moving object with full restitution (elasticity = 1) experience a gravity force to the barrier.
 (Mag of force is prop to 1/radius^2)
 Barrier: